-As for the annual report, only the resubmission documents should be saved as PDF files, identified correctly and in the appropriate orientation uploaded on the data base with the Resident or trainee's identification before the deadline.
-All the resubmission documents should be saved separately on a CD or memory stick.
+As for the annual report, only the resubmission documents should be saved as PDF files, identified correctly and in the appropriate orientation uploaded on the CredEv website with the Resident or trainee's identification before the deadline.

 Remember: Late, incorrect or incomplete reports will not be evaluated, and the Resident or trainee will have to wait until the next deadline for evaluation.